Like a Rolling Stone: Writing

 In early 1965, after returning from the tour of England documented in the film Dont Look Back, Dylan was unhappy with the public's expectations of him and the direction his career was taking, and considered quitting the music business.
 He said in a 1966 Playboy interview: Last spring, I guess I was going to quit singing.
 I was very drained, and the way things were going, it was a very draggy situation ...
 But 'Like a Rolling Stone' changed it all.
 I mean it was something that I myself could dig.
 It's very tiring having other people tell you how much they dig you if you yourself don't dig you.

 The song grew out of an extended piece of verse.
 In 1966, Dylan described its genesis to journalist Jules Siegel:

 During 1965, Dylan composed prose, poems, and songs by typing incessantly.
 Footage in Dont Look Back of Dylan in his suite at London's Savoy Hotel captures this process.
 However, Dylan told two interviewers that "Like a Rolling Stone" began as a long piece of "vomit" (10 pages long according to one account, 20 according to another) that later acquired musical form.
 Dylan has never publicly spoken of writing any other major composition in this way.
-In an interview with CBC Radio in Montreal, Dylan called the creation of the song a "breakthrough", explaining that it changed his perception of where he was going in his career.
+In a 1966 interview with CBC Radio in Montreal, Dylan called the creation of the song a "breakthrough", explaining that it changed his perception of where he was going in his career.
 He said that he found himself writing this long piece of vomit, 20 pages long, and out of it I took 'Like a Rolling Stone' and made it as a single.
 And I'd never written anything like that before and it suddenly came to me that was what I should do ...
 After writing that I wasn't interested in writing a novel, or a play.
 I just had too much, I want to write songs.

 From the extended version on paper, Dylan crafted four verses and the chorus in Woodstock, New York.
 In 2014, when the handwritten lyrics were put up for auction, the four-page manuscript revealed that the full refrain of the chorus does not appear until the fourth page.
 A rejected third line, "like a dog without a bone" gives way to "now you're unknown".
 Earlier, Dylan had considered working the name Al Capone into the rhyme scheme, and he attempted to construct a rhyme scheme for "how does it feel?", penciling in "it feels real", "does it feel real", "shut up and deal", "get down and kneel" and "raw deal".
 The song was written on an upright piano in the key of D flat and was changed to C on the guitar in the recording studio.